 In 2017, the Cultural Institute awarded over £20,000 of funding to researchers through the latest round of Ignite.
 Eleven projects have secured grants between £500 and £2,000 to develop a partnership project between the University and external organisations, to advance research impact and explore ideas and areas for development.
 See the full list of funded projects

 The next round of Ignite will open in July 2018.

 Leeds Creative Labs

 Leeds Creative Labs is our pioneering blue skies programme, harnessing the varied skills and talents of University of Leeds academics and creative innovators to spark fresh connections and reap surprising benefits.
 By pairing creative professionals with researchers from the University, the initiative provides funding, inspiration and opportunity for artists and researchers to explore, innovate, co-produce and take risks.

 We are advancing the role of virtual reality in the Arts and Humanities, and connecting cutting-edge research in immersive technology to our creative industries.
 Were bringing together researchers across diverse disciplines with the aim to develop distinctive new cultural products, and with artists enabling the creation of new research through the development of arts/science-led virtual spaces.

 A £15,000 prize, awarded by the DARE partnership between the University of Leeds and Opera North, challenges artists and scientists to think differently about the creative process.
-The inaugural DARE Art Prize 2017 has been awarded to composer Samuel Hertz.
-He will be with working in collaboration with researchers at the University and Opera North staff to explore sounds below the limits of human hearing and collaborate on the creation of groundbreaking new work.
-Read more
+The inaugural DARE Art Prize 2017-18 was awarded to composer Samuel Hertz.
+He worked in collaboration with researchers at the University and Opera North staff to explore sounds below the limits of human hearing and collaborate on the creation of groundbreaking new work.

 Cultural Institute research workshops aim to build collaborations and create new knowledge.
 They are open to people working in the cultural and creative sector and academics from any discipline from the University of Leeds.